-In order to compare the best solutions of the two conditions (with dynamic and fixed topology) we performed the robustness test presented in section 4.2 with the best evolved individual of the fixed topology condition: 25 trials of 3000 cycles each for six different group sizes (2, 4, 6, 8, 10, and 12).
-The results of these tests, shown in figure 9, clearly demonstrate the advantage of having the possibility to co-adapt communicative and non-communicative behavior.
+In order to compare the best solutions of the two conditions (the normal condition and the one with fixed topology) we performed the robustness test presented in Sect.
+4.2 with the best evolved individual of the fixed topology condition: 25 trials of 3,000 cycles each for six different group sizes (2, 4, 6, 8, 10, and 12).
+The results of these tests, shown in Fig. 10, clearly demonstrate the advantage of having the possibility to co-adapt communicative and non-communicative behavior (all the difference between group of the same size resulted statistically significant Mann-Whitney U, p < 0.01; only in the case of two robots the fixed topology presents better results).
 Since they cannot rely on dynamically changing the topology of the interactions through displacing in the environment, robots of the fixed topology condition cannot but rapidly converge on suboptimal solutions.
-In fact, with groups composed by 4 to 12 robots fitness is not only sub-optimal (Fig. 9 right), but the groups do not converge on having just one leader.
-On the contrary, the higher is the number of interacting robots, the higher is the average number of leaders of the groups (Fig. 9 left).
+In fact, with groups composed by 4 to 12 robots performance is not only suboptimal (Fig. 10, right), but the groups do not converge on having just one leader.
+On the contrary, the higher is the number of interacting robots, the higher is the average number of leaders of the groups (Fig. 10, left).
 Only in groups composed by just two robots the fixed-topology solution stably converges on having only one leader and outperforms the condition in which robots are free to move.
-And this is not a problem of robustness: even in the condition for which robots have been evolved (i.e. groups of 10) their performance is far than optimal and the average number of leaders is slightly higher than 3.
-The difference between groups of different size thus results widely significant (Friedman test, p = 0,00000) in both case reported in Fig. 9.
+And this is not a problem of robustness: even in the condition for which robots have been evolved (i.e. groups of 10) the fixed-topology condition produce groups of robots that have on average about 3 leaders instead of 1.
+The difference between groups of different size in the fixed topology condition (reported in Fig. 10) thus is widely significant (Friedman test, p = 0.00000 for the average number of leaders and number of leaders in the last lifecycle).